UNDERSTANDING POWER OF ATTORNEY (PoA)

 3. Adults with Incapacity (Scotland) Act 2000 — Your Rights

-Every single PoA decision must follow ALL FIVE legal principles:
+Every single PoA decision must follow all five legal principles:-

 1️⃣ Benefit the adult

-2️⃣ Least restrictive option
+2️⃣ Be the least restrictive option

-3️⃣ Take adult’s wishes into account
+3️⃣ Take the adult’s past and present wishes into account

-4️⃣ Consult relevant family
+4️⃣ Consult relevant family and others

-If this is happening — DO THIS:-
+If this is happening — DO THIS

 Copy & paste: